rancher-sandbox/cluster-api-addon-provider-fleet/docs/src/03_tutorials/03_installing_calico.md

 Here's an example of how a `HelmApp` resource can be used in combination with templateValues to deploy application consistently on any matching cluster.

-In this scenario we are matching cluster directly by name, using `clusterName` reference, but a `clusterGroup` or a label based selection can be used instead:
+In this scenario we are matching cluster directly by name, using `clusterName` reference, but a `clusterGroup` or a label based selection can be used instead or together with `clusterName`:
 ```yaml
   targets:
   - clusterName: docker-demo